Macrobond formula functions give you flexibility and enhance your work in Excel. There are three main use cases:

 For more information regarding the use of Array functions, refer to Array functions in the documentation provided by Microsoft, within Excel.

 Returns the observation date associated with the last observation.
+"Observation date" is the date representing the period which is the first date in the period.

 Returns the observation date of the most recent observation prior to a certain point in time specified by the second parameter.